Illumina/strelka/README.md

 Strelka Small Variant Caller
 ============================

 Strelka calls small variants from mapped sequencing reads.
-The Strelka distribution includes a suite of small variant analysis workflows addressing the following cases:

-1. Somatic variant discovery from tumor and matched normal sample pairs.
-2. Germline variant discovery
-3. De-novo variant discovery in small pedigrees

-Strelka accepts input read mappings from BAM or CRAM files and reports all small variant predictions in VCF 4.1 format.
+It is optimized for rapid clinical analysis of germline variation in small cohorts and somatic variation in tumor/normal sample pairs.
+Strelka accepts input read mappings from BAM or CRAM files and input alleles from VCF and reports all small variant predictions in VCF 4.1 format.
 Germline variant reporting uses the [gVCF conventions][gvcfPage] to represent both variant and reference call confidence.
 See the [user guide] [UserGuide] for a full description of capabilities and limitations.